Featured Comment

 - Gluten-free flour: I recommend using a high-quality gluten-free flour that contains xanthan gum.
 This is my favorite brand.

-- Almond flour: Adding a little almond flour a go-to trick in many of my recipes!
+- Almond flour: Adding a little almond flour a go-to trick in many of my recipes, including my master gluten-free muffin recipe!
 It helps with texture and browning.

 - Bananas: Overripe bananas with brown speckles work best!
-Be sure to measure out the amount of mashed bananas exactly for best results!
+Just like with my gluten-free banana bread recipe, be sure to measure out the amount of mashed bananas exactly for best results!

 How to Make Gluten-Free Banana Muffins